The 20 Best Osteogenesis Imperfecta Doctors Near Me in Grand Rapids, MI

 English

 Michael Kogut is a primary care provider, practicing in Internal Medicine in Caledonia, Michigan.
 Dr. Kogut is rated as an Experienced provider by MediFind in the treatment of Osteogenesis Imperfecta.
-His top areas of expertise are Grass Allergy, Asthma in Children, Asthma, and Bronchitis.
-Dr. Kogut is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Grass Allergy, Asthma in Children, Asthma, and Bronchitis.

 Showing 1-6 of 6